Make a Gift to the NFB Jernigan Institute Contact Us Site Map

 STEM2U

-STEM2U brought accessible STEM learning opportunities to ninety blind and low-vision children in elementary and high school from across the United States.
+STEM2U 2014/2015 brought accessible STEM learning opportunities to ninety blind and low-vision children from across the United States.
 Furthermore, STEM2U offered learning opportunities to parents of blind children and educators working with blind students.
 STEM2U participants had the opportunity to engage in accessible STEM learning at some of the country’s largest museums and science centers.
 Watch the 2014/2015 STEM2U video.

 Pathways to Science